 Fall/Winter Seasonal Preparedness

-Click here to view SDOEM's Severe Weather Preparedness Guide (PDF)
+Click here to view SDOEM's Winter Weather Preparedness Guide (PDF)!

 Winter Storms and Extreme Cold

 While the danger from winter weather varies across the country, nearly all Americans, regardless of where they live, are likely to face some type of severe winter weather at some point in their lives.
 That could mean snow or subfreezing temperatures, as well as strong winds or even ice or heavy rain storms.
 One of the primary concerns is the winter weather's ability to knock out heat, power and communications services to your home or office, sometimes for days at a time.

 - Make sure your home is well insulated and that you have weather stripping around your doors and window sills to keep the warm air inside.